Aramoho: History

 The remains of the Kempthorne Prosser Chemical Works at Aramoho.

 The settlement was established on the river in the 1860s, upstream from the European Wanganui settlement and the Māori Pūtiki settlement.
 A school was established in 1873.
 The name may be derived from ara mohoau, or 'path of the North Island takahē'.

-A rail bridge at Aramoho, on the Marton–New Plymouth line, was completed in 1877.
+A rail bridge at Aramoho, on the Marton–New Plymouth line, along with a railway station was completed in 1877.
+A fire destroyed the original building about 1900, and the replacement remained until 1986.
+Despite its closure in 1986 the station was still extant until 1997 when it was demolished parts of it are now preserved by SteamRail Wanganui.

 In the early 20th century, families would travel up the river on a paddle steamer for an annual picnic at Hipango Park.
 Parents also raised money for a school pool, where generations of children learned to swim.

+A private zoo opened in 1909 by John Boyd on the grounds of the former Aramoho Tea Garden this zoo brought many animals from the Hamburg zoo in Germany the zoo was shut down in 1916 and remains can be still found today.

 The National Library of New Zealand holds a photograph of school students and staff from 1915, showing boys wearing shorts, long socks, ties and blazers, and girls wearing dresses, on a small field in front of a school house.
 Another photo of children at the school featured in the New Zealand Railways Magazine in 1937.

 A rose garden was planted near the school after World War I who commemorate locals who had died in the war.
 The garden later became a memorial to all pupils and teachers who had died in both world wars.

 In 1926, Kempthorne Prosser opened a drug and fertiliser factory in Aramoho.
 It has since been used as a fertiliser plant and a medical centre.

 In the 1930s, the Duchess Theatre or Duck Theatre began showing films.
 It later became the Aramoho Plaza.

-The suburb expanded after World War II with a meatworks, a pickle factory, tea gardens, a fruit evaporating company, a zoo, and various hotels and boarding houses.
+The suburb expanded after World War II with a meatworks, a pickle factory, tea gardens, a fruit evaporating company, and various hotels and boarding houses.